Carignan-Salières Regiment: Second expedition

-Soldier or militia in winter outfit with snowshoes.
+Soldier in winter outfit with snowshoes.

 In July 1666, news arrived at Quebec that a hunting party on Isle La Motte had been ambushed by the Mohawk.
 Seven soldiers were killed and four others taken captive including Tracy's cousin, Lieutenant Louis de Canchy de Lerole.
 Captain Pierre de Saurel of the Carignan-Salières was tasked with leading 200 men in a retaliatory strike against the Mohawk.
 The expedition was two days' march from Mohawk territory when they encountered a delegation led by the warrior known as the Flemish Bastard, who was bringing the unharmed French prisoners back to Fort Sainte Anne.
 The expedition turned back, and Saurel escorted the Mohawk delegation to Quebec.

 Third expedition

 The regiment's third campaign against the Mohawk was led by Tracy.
 600 soldiers, 600 Canadien volunteers, and 100 Algonquin and Wendat warriors gathered at Fort Sainte Anne in the early fall of 1666.
 The first of three contingents set out on 29 September.
 The main body departed on 3 October followed by the rear guard four days later.
 The expedition crossed Lake Champlain and Lake George (then called Lac du Saint Sacrement) in canoes and bateaux, then marched overland to reach the Mohawk villages in mid-October.
 All four villages had been hastily abandoned.
 The Mohawk, faced with Tracy's overwhelming force, had elected not to engage the French in battle.
 On 17 October 1666, the French symbolically claimed the four villages and surrounding territory in the name of Louis XIV.
 After burning the villages, the expedition returned to Fort Sainte Anne.
 The only casualties were eight men who drowned when their canoes overturned on Lake Champlain during a storm.

 The expedition was considered a success despite not having inflicting a military defeat on the enemy.
 A peace settlement with the Mohawk was reached in July 1667 when they brought several families to Quebec to serve as hostages and asked for Jesuit missionaries to be sent to their homeland.
 Without the threat of Iroquois raids the colony entered a period of growth and prosperity that lasted until 1684.